zbm-dev/zfsbootmenu/README.md

 Your distribution should have packages for these already.

-## config.ini
+## config.yaml

-`/etc/zfsbootmenu/config.ini` is used to control the behavior of generate-zbm.
-An example is documented below.
+The YAML file `/etc/zfsbootmenu/config.yaml` is used to control the behavior of `generate-zbm`.
+In prior versions, an INI file was used; `generate-zbm` will convert an existing `config.ini` file if possible when no `config.yaml` is found.

+An example YAML configuration file follows:

 ```
-[Global]
-ManageImages=0
-DracutConfDir=/etc/zfsbootmenu/dracut.conf.d

-[Kernel]
-CommandLine="ro quiet loglevel=0"

-[Components]
-ImageDir=/boot/efi/EFI/void
-Versioned=1
-Copies=3

-[EFI]
-ImageDir=/boot/efi/EFI/void
-Versioned=1
-Copies=0
+---
+Global:
+  ManageImages: true
+  BootMountPoint: /boot/efi
+  DracutConfDir: /etc/zfsbootmenu/dracut.conf.d
+Components:
+  ImageDir: /boot/efi/EFI/void
+  Versions: false
+  Enabled: false
+  syslinux:
+    Config: /boot/syslinux/syslinux.cfg
+    Enabled: false
+EFI:
+  ImageDir: /boot/efi/EFI/void
+  Versions: 4
+  Enabled: true
+Kernel:
+  CommandLine: ro quiet loglevel=0
 ```

 ### Global
-* `ManageImages` Set this to 1 to allow generate-zbm to perform any actions (creation, removal of old files, etc)
+* `ManageImages` Set this to 1 to allow `generate-zbm` to perform any actions (creation, removal of old files, etc)
 * `DracutConfDir` Set this to the location of the dracut configuration director for ZFS Boot Menu.
 This *CAN NOT* be the same location as the system `dracut.conf.d`, as the configuration files there directly conflict with the creation of the bootmenu initramfs.
+* `BootMountPoint` Generally, set this to the location of your ESP. `generate-zbm` will ensure that this is mounted when images are created and, if `generate-zbm` does the mounting, will unmount this filesystem on exit.
+If you wish to avoid the mount checks, remove this parameter.
+* `Version` A specific ZFS Boot Menu version string to use in producing images.
+In the string, the value `%{current}` will be replaced with the release version of ZFS Boot Menu.
+The default value is simply the current release version.

 ### Kernel
-* `CommandLine` If you're making a unified EFI file, this is the command line passed to the module.
+* `CommandLine` If you're making a unified EFI file or a syslinux configuration, this is the command line passed to the boot image.
 Refer to [Command line options](README.md#command-line-options).
-* `Path` The full path to a specific kernel to use when making generating the boot-menu images.
+* `Path` The full path to a specific kernel to use when making the boot images.
 If not specified, `generate-zbm` will try to pick a reasonable kernel.
-* `Version` A specific kernel version to use, or use `%current` to assume the version returned by `uname -r`.
+* `Version` A specific kernel version to use.
+The value "%{current}" will be replaced with the output of `uname -r`; the braces can be omitted if `%current` ends on a word bounary.
 If not set, `generate-zbm` will try to parse the path of the selected kernel for a version.
-* `Prefix` The prefix to use for the names of ZFS Boot Menu kernels or unified EFI images.
+* `Prefix` The prefix to use for the names of ZFS Boot Menu images.
 By default, the prefix is extracted from the input kernel name.
-* `Suffix` An optional version suffix to append to ZFS Boot Menu image versions.
-Empty by default.

 ### Components
 * `ImageDir` This is the destination directory for the initramfs and kernel.
-* `Versioned` Set to 1 to create versioned files.
-Set to 0 to disable a version suffix, which is useful if you have static bootloader entries pointing to ZFS Boot Menu.
+* `Enabled` Set to `true` to enable creation of separate ZFS Boot Menu kernel and initramfs images.
+The default value is `false`.
+* `Versions` Set to `false` or `0` to disable image versioning; `generate-zbm` will not use its `Global.Version` parameter to name outputs, and will keep exactly one backup copy of every image it produces.
+Set to `true` (which behaves as `1`) or a positive integer to enable image versioning; `generate-zbm` will append the value of `Global.Version` to every image it produces, followed by a revision as `_$revision`. `generate-zbm` will save `Config.Versions` *revisions* of all images that match the current value of `Global.Versions`.
+In addition, `generate-zbm` will save the *highest* revision of the most recent `Config.Versions` other image versions found.

+### Components.syslinux
+* `Enabled` Set to `true` to enable syslinux configuration generation.
+The default value is `false`.
-* `Copies` This controls the number of copies to keep, in addition to the file that is currently being created.
+* `Config` Set to the path of the syslinux configuration file to produce.

 ### EFI
 * `ImageDir` This is the destination directory for the unified EFI file.
-* `Versioned` Set to 1 to create versioned files.
-Set to 0 to disable a version suffix, which is useful if you have static bootloader entries pointing to ZFS Boot Menu.
-* `Copies` This controls the number of copies to keep, in addition to the file that is currently being created.
+* `Enabled` Set to `true` to enable creation of unified UEFI bundles.
+The default value is `false`.
+* `Versions` Behaves similarly to `Components.Versions`, but acts on files matching the UEFI bundle naming scheme.
 * `Stub` This is the path to the stub loader used to boot the unified EFI image.
 If not set, a default of `/usr/lib/gummiboot/linuxx64.efi.stub` is assumed.

 # Native encryption